JamesHuckle/vs-nb/README.md

 This is needed because currently the [VS Code jupytext extension](https://github.com/notebookPowerTools/vscode-jupytext) is broken and the [standard jupytext library](https://github.com/mwouts/jupytext) does not work with VS Code notebooks.

-A working jupytext extension would be preferred, because this package needs to be run manually in a .ipynb cell or an interactive .py cell (# %% syntax) to convert them, rather than happening after every save.
+A working jupytext extension would be preferred because this package needs to be run manually in a .ipynb cell or an interactive .py cell (# %% syntax) to convert them, rather than happening after every save.
 You also need to manually type the name of the file into the convert function, rather than it picking it up automatically.

 ## Installation